 We are excited to continue that tradition in 2023.
 This year's theme is:

 Fairy Tales from Around the World

-Chiara Rapacci, a 17-year-old junior at Baraga High School, won this year’s Parade of Nations logo contest.
+Natalia, a senior student at Lake Linden-Hubbell High School, won this year’s Michigan Tech Parade of Nations logo contest.
 Her design will be the official logo of the Parade of Nations, printed on T-shirts, flyers and other materials.

-Aidan Holley, 18, has won the Parade of Nations essay contest on multiculturalism.
-He will receive a $1,000 scholarship to Michigan Technological University, where he will study engineering management, starting this fall.
+Sarah Rawashdeh, has won the Parade of Nations essay contest on inclusivity.
+She will receive a $1,000 scholarship to Michigan Technological University, where she will start this fall.

 The Parade of Nations essay contest was open to high school seniors who plan to go to Michigan Tech.
 It asked two questions: